-It sure does.
+Yes, it does.
 Every time you add a quantity break price to an item, it doubles the original number of variants.

 - SIZE: SM, M, L, XL

-COLOR: Red, Blue, Green, Yellow
+- COLOR: Red, Blue, Green, Yellow

-So sometimes this becomes an issue when the app is trying to create the price tiers and runs out of variants available.
+Shopify only allows 100 variants per product; sometimes this becomes an issue when Quantity Breaks is trying to create the price tiers and runs out of variants available.
 If this happens, the app will skip the product when trying to create them and send you an email notification listing the product that was the issue.
 Also, keep in mind your Shopify plan has a limited number of variants as well depending on what plan you are on.
 So even if you don't max out the product's variants, you might max out your overall variants.
-To fix that you just need to upgrade your Shopify plan to one that allows more variants.
+To fix that you need to upgrade your Shopify plan to one that allows more variants.

 We created an app called Product Options which allows you to create an unlimited number of options for products and they don't count as variants.
 If you need to have many different options and quantity breaks, we recommend using the Product Options app to handle the options for your products.